Our tools are here to help you attract the biggest possible audience to your new music.

 7. Update your Artist Pick

 One of the first things listeners see when visiting your artist profile is your Artist Pick, so this is a great place to highlight that new single or album.
 Plus, it keeps your profile page looking fresh and up to date.
 Want to mix it up?
 You’ve got options.
-You can select a single, album, playlist, or one of your upcoming concerts as your Artist Pick.
+You can select a single, album, playlist, podcast, or one of your upcoming concerts as your Artist Pick.
 Learn out to add a Pick in this video.
 Pro tip: Add a bit of text to personalize your profile even more.

 8. Share your new music on social media

 We try to make sharing your music outside Spotify as easy as possible.
 On the Spotify app, just open the share menu when listening to your track or album, and you can easily share to Instagram Stories, Snapchat, Twitter, Facebook, or any messaging service.
 When you share to Instagram Stories, Facebook Stories, on Snapchat through Spotify, your viewers will be able to simply swipe up to listen to content.
 While you’re at it, pop the link to your new track or album in your social bios.

 9. Track your real-time streams on the mobile app